FuriKuri/furikuri.github.io/README.md

 # A blog

-This is where Mu-An writes her stuff and messes around every once in a while.
-See the messes [here](https://github.com/muan/muan.github.com/releases).
+This is where FuriKuri writes his stuff.

 ## License

-The following directories and their contents are Copyright Mu-An Chiou.
+The following directories and their contents are Copyright FuriKuri.
 You may not reuse anything therein without my permission:

 ```
 _posts/